tideways/php-xhprof-extension/README.md

     extension=tideways.so
     tideways.api_key=set your key

+## Usage without tideways.io UI

-**Important:** If you don't want to use Tideways platform you should also add the following ini configuration to your php.ini:
+**Important:** If you don't want to use Tideways platform, just as a XHPROF alterative, you should also add the following ini configuration to your php.ini:

     extension=tideways.so
     tideways.auto_prepend_library=0